Resources for Healthcare Professionals

 Outpatient Breastfeeding Medicine Clinic

-Pediatricians, who are also International Board Certified Lactation Consultants, see patients in the outpatient Breastfeeding Medicine Clinics located at the Main Campus, Green Township, Mason, and Northern Kentucky locations.
+Pediatricians, who are also International Board Certified Lactation Consultants, see patients in the outpatient Breastfeeding Medicine Clinics located at the Medical Office Building (MOB), Green Township, Liberty Campus, Mason, and Northern Kentucky locations.

 Visits are scheduled from 8:15-5pm Monday-Friday.
 To schedule an appointment for the mother and baby together in the Breastfeeding Medicine Clinic, please call 513-636-2326.
 No referral is needed.